On the Limiting Shape of Young Diagrams Associated With Markov Random Words: The Limiting Shape of the Young Diagrams

 Finally, we simply reorder each vertical column in the original order of the indices, as shown in Figure~\ref{figf}.
-We see that, first of all, we have constructed an element of $I_{4,8}$.
-Moreover, since we have three rows whose indices are associated with the maximum value, and a remaining row whose indices are associated with $\pi_{\tau(4)}$, we indeed have an element of $I_{4,8}^{*}$.
-Note that the $4 \times 4 = 16$ free indices in $I_{4,8}$ (corresponding to the locations of the $16$ vertical bars in Figure~\ref{figd}) have been reduced to a {\it single} one in $I_{4,8}^{*}$.
+We see that, first of all, we have constructed an element of $I_{6,10}$.
+Moreover, since we have four rows whose indices are associated with the maximum value, and a remaining two rows whose indices are associated with $\pi_{\tau(6)}$, we indeed have an element of $I_{6,10}(0)$.
+Note that the $6 \times 4 = 24$ free indices in $I_{6,10}$ (corresponding to the locations of the $24$ vertical bars in Figure~\ref{figd}) have been reduced to only two indices in $I_{6,10}(0)$.

-In addition, we may essentially reverse this construction, starting with an element of $I_{r,m}^{*}$ ($\ne \emptyset$), and so obtain an element of $I_{r-m_r,d_r}$.
-Indeed, from the definitions of $I_{r,m}^{*}$ and $\nu_r$ we know that
+In addition, we may essentially reverse this construction, starting with an element of $I_{r,m}(0)$ ($\ne \emptyset$), and so obtain an element of $I_{r-m_r,d_r}$.
+Indeed, from the definitions of $I_{r,m}(0)$ and $\nu_r$ we know that

-for any $(t_{.,.}) \in I_{r,m}^{*}$.
+for any $(t_{.,.}) \in I_{r,m}(0)$.
 However, we also have

 {\allowdisplaybreaks

 }